Despite what some may think sugar hasn’t been established as a cause of type 2 diabetesRead More

-Food and drink provides our bodies with energy in the form of calories.
-If we consistently consume more ‘energy’ or calories than our bodies use, then this can lead to an accumulation of excess body fat.
-This can then result in obesity.
+Food and drink provide our bodies with energy in the form of calories.
+If we consistently consume more ‘energy’ or calories than our body uses, then this can lead to an accumulation of excess body fat.
+This can result in weight gain.

-The best way to avoid becoming obese is to eat a healthy balanced diet and to exercise on a regular basis.
+The best way to avoid obesity is to follow a balanced diet and keep physically active.
 Your doctor can advise you on the best diet for your individual needs.